jfjlaros/tssv/README.md

 variation.
 It can be used for STR analysis, or any other type of targeted analysis.
 It characterises any variation between a set of user-defined markers.

+TSSV is platform-independent.
+It has been tested on Linux, macOS, and Windows and it runs on Python 2 and Python 3.

 Development of TSSV is hosted
 [on our GitLab server](https://git.lumc.nl/j.f.j.laros/tssv).